-- The Applicant is to engage a suitably qualified and experienced consulting ecologist and coastal soil erosion consultant to supervise the construction of each stage of the development and to ensure and certify to Council's Development Assessment Unit that the trees and vegetation on the site are adequately retained, protected and, if necessary, rehabilitated during construction.
+- 76. The Applicant is to engage a suitably qualified and experienced consulting ecologist and coastal soil erosion consultant to supervise the construction of each stage of the development and to ensure and certify to Council's Development Assessment Unit that the trees and vegetation on the site are adequately retained, protected and, if necessary, rehabilitated during construction.
 Evidence of this engagement is to be forwarded to Council's Development Assessment Unit prior to the issue of a Construction Certificate.
-The consultant ecologist or arborist is to provide reports to Council's Development Assessment Unit for review certifying how the proposal is meeting tree retention and protection requirements following completion of the following stages of development: - following induction of each civil contractor and subcontractor; (a) - following initial clearing and excavation/filling of the site; (b) - following provision of services; and (c) - following completion of each construction phase (including those stages involving (d) delivery of containers and laying of pipelines through the dune).
+The consultant ecologist or arborist is to provide reports to Council's Development Assessment Unit for review certifying how the proposal is meeting tree retention and protection requirements following completion of the following stages of development: - (a) following induction of each civil contractor and subcontractor; - (b) following provision of services; and - (c) following completion of each construction phase (including those stages involving delivery of containers and laying of pipelines through the dune).